• Skip to main content

 • Pre heat the oven at 325°.
 Line a baking sheet with parchment paper.

-• In the same bowl, add the maple syrup, melted coconut oil, almond milk and apple sauce.
+• In the same bowl, add the maple syrup, melted coconut oil, plant-based milk and apple sauce.
 Combine the dry and wet ingredients with a wooden spoon, but be careful not to overmix.
 The batter will be pretty sticky and wet at that point.

 • Then, using about 2 - 2 ½ packed tbsp of dough for each cookies, separate the dough into 12 cookies on the baking sheet.
 Again, the dough is soft at this point, so simply plop the dough on the baking sheet for each cookies and do not flatten the dough.
 The 12 cookies should fit on one regular sized baking sheet.
 Keep going until you used all the dough.

-• Cook in the oven for 13 minutes.
+• Cook in the oven for 13-15 minutes.
 Then, take the baking sheet out of the oven and let the cookies cool down on the baking sheet for about 5 more minutes.
 Then, you can transfer them on a cooling rack.
 The cookies might look a bit soft in the middle when just taking out of the oven, but they will set as they cool down.

 Notes

-• For a no oil option: Omit the coconut oil and use a total of ½ cup + 2 tbsp of apple sauce (instead of ¼ cup).
+• For a no-oil option: Omit the coconut oil and use a total of ½ cup + 2 tbsp of apple sauce (instead of ¼ cup).

 • To make these cookies gluten-free: Use a gluten-free flour and specifically choose 100% gluten-free raw oats.